 Why You Need a Medical Source Statement?

-Individuals who file Social Security disability claims must provide medical evidence demonstrating that they have a severe disability that prevents them from working.
+Individuals filing Social Security disability claims must submit medical evidence showing they have a severe disability that prevents them from working.

-A Medical Source Statement (MSS) is a document provided by your treating doctor that outlines the diagnosis, severity, and functional limitations caused by your disability.
-Using the form allows your doctor to explain various aspects of your disability.
-There are physical MSS forms and mental MSS forms.
-Form HA-1151 is used to assess your physical disabilities, and Form HA-1152 is used to analyze mental disabilities.
-This is a valuable way to improve your chances of being approved for the disability benefits you deserve.
+A Medical Source Statement (MSS) is a document given to your treating doctor that details the diagnosis, severity, and functional limitations caused by your disability.
+An MSS form enables your doctor to explain different aspects of your disability.
+There are two types of MSS forms: Form HA-1151 is used to evaluate physical disabilities, and Form HA-1152 is used to assess mental disabilities.
+When suitable, these forms can help improve your chances of being approved for disability benefits.

-Objective medical evidence is the strongest medical evidence you can submit with your disability claim application.
-A detailed medical source statement highlights the particulars about your symptoms and disability.
+Objective medical evidence is the most reliable medical proof you can submit with your disability claim application.
+A detailed medical source statement describes the specifics of your symptoms and disability.

 How do I obtain a Medical Source Statement?

-All SSA forms are free and may be obtained from Social Security’s website.
+All SSA forms are available free of charge and can be obtained from Social Security’s website.
 If you are unable to locate them, call the Law Office of Dan Wimmer at 833-833-2026, and we will provide you with the form we use for our clients.

 Who can fill out an MSS?